JasonPy/twitter-query-expansion/README.md

 The Pipeline requires a collection of Tweets and and a Word Embedding model.
 The employed Twitter data and Word Embeddings are stated below and described briefly.

 ## 2.1 Twitter Dataset
 The Twitter data collection was provided by the [Database Systems Research Group](https://dbs.ifi.uni-heidelberg.de/).
 It contains about 300,000 german Tweets over a period of about two years related to politics.
-Initially, this data set is provided in form of a _PostgresSQL_ database.
-The respective scheme is displayed in Figure 2.
+Initially, this data set is provided in form of a [PostgresSQL](https://www.postgresql.org/) database.
+The respective scheme is displayed in Figure 2.1.
 Of particular interest are the Tweets itself and their respective hashtags, user names and named entities.

 2.1 Twitter Database ER-Diagram | 2.2 Word Count statistic
 :---:|:---:
 |<img src="img/twitterdb-er-diagram.png" align="left" /> | <img src="img/tweet-words.png" align="right" />

-To search Tweets performantly, an Elastic Search index is fed with data from the PostgreSQL database.
+To search Tweets performantly, an [Elastic Search](https://www.elastic.co/elasticsearch/) index is fed with data from the PostgreSQL database.
 The indexing is configured by the [es-config.tpl]() template.
 Tokenization is applied and each token is split at `[ -.,;:!?/#]`.
 Consequently the following filters are applied to the obtained tokens:
 - **Tweet syntax marker**
 To identify Twitter-specific symbols like `#`, `@` and Retweets.
 - **Length Filter**